Concordia Student Exchange Program

 To be eligible for exchange, students must:

-- Be enrolled full-time in a Concordia Bachelor’s, Master’s or PhD degree program.
+- Normally students should be enrolled full time in a Concordia Bachelor’s, Master’s or PhD degree program.

 - Undergraduate and MBA students must have completed at least 24 credits toward their degree program requirements.
 Other graduate students must have completed at least 9 credits toward their degree requirements.

 - Credit from CSEP is treated as transfer credit, so students must not exceed the maximum amount of transfer credit allowed for their program.

 - Undergraduate students may spend one or two semesters abroad.
 Graduate students may spend only one semester abroad.
 All students are strongly discouraged from studying abroad during their last semester as they will not receive their results in time to graduate from Concordia that same semester.

 - Students cannot participate in CSEP if they have been found guilty under the Academic Code of Conduct.

 - Students cannot take Concordia courses online while participating in CSEP.